brightcxy/KinectProject/README.md

 ## Iteration Process

+Online communicate with tutor  Date: 2021.7.20
+Propose the topic with the tutor, establish the research direction, and make a proposal Supervisor feedback: the proposal lacks critical thinking and a level of intellectual inquiry :think about how this could be a more meaningful experience.
+ * Midify the proposal
+ * Create the research list
+ * watch totorials related to Kinect

 [V1: Low resolution depth image](Iterations/CXYPC/CXYPC.pde)

 In order to fit most low-powered computers, my first thought was to reduce the amount of computation